Daniel5055/valipop/dissertation.md

 I implemented this distributed factor search using Apache Spark to manage the work over a cluster automatically.
 For each combination of factors, I would create a configuration and distribute the configurations among the cluster workers to execute in parallel.
 Notably, this required me to define serialisable  versions of the data being passed to workers.
 This implementation also supports running the factor search locally one machine, leveraging the number cores available to run in parallel. (image from apache showing cluster model?)

 However, to run Apache Spark, users would need to install Spark and pass the ValiPop JAR to a special Spark script.
 Therefore I opted to containerise the distributed factor search to allow for distributing this program without additional dependencies.
-However this came with the same disadvantages as describe in section [6.4.2] regarding the containersiation of ValiPop.
+However this came with the same disadvantages as describe in section [[6.4.2]](#642-containerisation) regarding the containersiation of ValiPop.

 To aid users in constructing their own clusters with the necessary dependencies to ValiPop, I also created images which can be used to create Spark clusters.
 These create stand-alone Spark clusters, which are one of the many type of clusters supported by Spark (cite).
 However, I found that configuring clusters and establishing the necessary addresses and networking to communicate within a cluster to be quite difficult, and this is likely only viable for advanced users.

 - Could talk about move to convert everything to spark.

-- Discussed how ValiPop handled case where population had poor validation score
-    - Can be tuned with recovery factor
-    - Two programs, factor search and minima search were present to find effective factors
-    - Minima search was implemented to use gradient descent to find best factors, however this was deprecated as it was desgined for birth and death factors mentioned in 6.1.2
-    - Factor search was implemented to find effective factors by testing each combination of a list of recovery and proportional recovery factors
-        - Notably multi threaded, however would require a strong computer due to the memory cost of testing several large population
-        - However I was unable to get working

-- Considered two options
-    - Could modify minima search to search for new factors
-        - Perhaps could effectively find factors in fewer simulations
-        - However not certain if changing factors gives continuous results, especially with random seeds
-        - Moreover, would have to be run serially
-    - Rewrtie factor search to support cluster instead of threads
-        - Allows running on multiple machines
-        - Using spark

-- Went for the second option, and even containerised to avoid users needing to install spark themselves
-    - Also considered, implementing the entirety of ValiPop using Spark, allowing users to choose to run ValiPop serially or concurrently
-        - However this would make users require Spark to even run the regular ValiPop
-        - And could not see much potential in parallelising the core of ValiPop

 #### 6.4.4.
 Continuous Integration